finos/common-domain-model/documentation/source/event-model.rst

 Like other primitive operators, split is associated to a split function and a split instruction.
 But unlike other operators, the split function cannot be executed in the ``Create_TradeState`` function because it returns a multiple output.
 Instead, a split instruction provides a breakdown of primitive instructions to apply to each post-split trade state.

+For example, an allocation instruction would be specified as a split breakdown, each with a quantity change instructions to divide the initial block trade into smaller pieces, and then a party change instruction to assign each piece to a different legal entity related to the executing party.

 The split function iterates on each element of the breakdown and applies the corresponding primitive instruction to each copy of the original trade using the ``Create_TradeState`` function.
 The size of that breakdown directs the size of the split.

 .. code-block:: Haskell